 "No!"
 Anna quickly interrupted, shooting her wife a glanced glare.
 "We're not busy, are we, Elsa?" she asked through gritted teeth, her tone daring Elsa to say otherwise.
 Elsa glared in response and growled lightly.

-Mrs. Summers stood up, oblivious to the silent argument going on between the couple.
+Mrs. Summers stood up, oblivious to the silent argument between the newlyweds.
 "Besides," the old woman began.
 "Aunt Bulba is ringing the bell for me in ten minutes…Just one good look around, that's all."
 She glared at Elsa.
 "I'm not sure I'm coming back."

 Anna ripped her gaze from her wife and hugged her mother's arm.
 "I wish you could have come an hour later, mom.
 After the furniture arrives."

-Mrs. Summers didn't hear Elsa's comment.
+Mrs. Summers didn't hear her.
 "Don't worry," she chuckled.
 "I've got a marvelous imagination."

-Mrs. Summers turned and glared at Elsa accusingly.
-"This was your idea wasn't it?" she spat acidly.
+Mrs. Summers glared at Elsa.
+"This was your idea wasn't it?" she acidly spat.

-"Oh yes," Elsa drawled, stepping forwards with a fake smile on her face.
+"Oh yes," Elsa drawled, a fake smile on her face.
 "And guess what else?
 We're going to put a big ol' picture of your face right on the wall."
-Elsa's smile fell and her brow burrowed into a scowl.
+Her smile fell and her brow furrowed into a scowl.
 "We'll hang it right over the stove to scare the kids away from the fire."

-Anna turned on her wife, her face still gawking (if not more so).
+Anna turned on her wife, still gawking (if not more so).
 "Elsa—!"

-Mrs. Summers huffed loudly, straightening her posture and tilting her head up, trying and failing to look at the taller blonde condescendingly down her nose.
+Mrs. Summers huffed, standing straight and tilting her head up, trying and failing to look at the taller blonde from down her nose.
 "Well, I see my daughter at least tidied the place up.
 All the rats seem to be gone excluding the one I'm looking at."

 "I'm so sorry about that.
 Were they relatives of yours?"

 "STOP!"
-Anna yelled, silencing the two.
-Elsa and Mrs. Summers both looked blinkingly at the fuming girl, her face nearly as red as her hair.
+Anna yelled.
+Elsa and Mrs. Summers both looked at the fuming girl, her face nearly as red as her hair.
 Anna's fists clenched hard at her sides as she struggled to restrain herself from hitting them both, her knuckles turning white and her nails biting into the skin of her palms.

-Satisfied that she got their attention, Anna exhaled deeply through her nose, calming herself.
-"Mom," Anna began, her face now its normal tan.
+Anna exhaled deeply through her nose, calming herself.
+"Mom," she began, her face now its normal tan.
 "This apartment was my idea, okay?"

-"You hate it," Anna stated simply, her face falling sadly.
+"You hate it," Anna stated simply, her face falling.